Home > Become a Notary > How to Become an Oregon Notary

 How to Become a Notary in Oregon

-Guide to become a notary public in Oregon:
+To become a notary in Oregon, you must:

 Who can become a notary public in Oregon?

-To become an Oregon notary public, a notary applicant must meet the following requirements:
+To become a notary in Oregon, a notary applicant must meet the following eligibility requirements:

 1. Be at least 18 years of age.